Representational Similarity Analysis#

 Recall that in the Single Subject Model Lab that we ran single subject models for 10 different regressors for the Pinel Localizer task.
 In this tutorial, we will use our results to learn how to conduct RSA style analyses.

 First, let’s get a list of all of the subject IDs and load the beta values from each condition for a single subject into a Brain_Data object.
+We will be using the output of running a 1st-level model for each participant where we saved a separate file for each task condition.
+See this code for reference from the group analysis tutorial.

 sub = 'S01'